 Course Requirements

-There are several activities within each lesson to assist you in building knowledge of Families in the U.S..
-Eight lessons are organized on a bi-weekly basis.
+There are several activities within each lesson to assist you in building knowledge of Families in the U.S. Eight lessons are organized on a bi-weekly basis.
 Most students can expect to spend 8-10 hours per week on the course.
 Courses are identified as “individual” assignments (which each student will do on their own) or “group” assignments (which students will complete within their group).

 Individual Assignment: Syllabus Quiz